See answers to frequently asked support questions about Intel® Optane™ memory and system acceleration.

 What is Intel® Optane™ memory and why would I want a system that supports this?

-Intel® Optane™ memory is a system acceleration solution for new 7th Generation Intel® Core™ Processor-based platforms or later.
-This solution uses the Intel® Optane™ Technology, based on 3D XPoint™ memory media, along with the Intel® Rapid Storage Technology (Intel® RST) driver.
+Intel® Optane™ memory is a system acceleration solution for 7th Generation Intel® Core™ Processor-based platforms or later.
+This solution uses the Intel® Optane™ Technology along with the Intel® Rapid Storage Technology (Intel® RST) driver.

-When this new memory media is installed between the processor and slower SATA-based storage devices (HDD, SSHD, or SATA SSD), the computer can store commonly used data and programs closer to the processor.
+When this new memory media is installed between the processor and slower storage devices (SATA HDD, SSHD, SSD), the computer can store commonly used data and programs closer to the processor.
 This allows the system to access this information more quickly, which can improve overall system responsiveness.

 What is system acceleration?
 What is system responsiveness?
 Will Intel® Optane™ memory make my PC feel faster?System acceleration refers to the effect that Intel® Optane™ memory has on a computer.
 It enables faster task completion and reduces the wait time, compared to a computer with a hard disk drive alone.

 - Responsiveness refers to how quickly the PC completes end user requests, such as:

 - Compared to the same PC with only a hard drive, yes, Intel® Optane™ memory makes the PC feel faster, more responsive, and accelerated.